 Andrews University is among your top options if you're planning on studying International Agriculture.
 Berrien Springs, Michigan allows a quaint small-town setting for young people to study in.

-For graduates who want to go on after earning a four-year degree, Andrews University has grad programs available.
+About 74.0% of the professors at Andrews work full time, which means they should have enough time to focus on students in their class.
 If you're considering Andrews, hit the books.
 The average SAT score of applicants is 1,100.
 Go on a virtual tour to explore Andrews' campus.

 Any student who is interested in International Agriculture needs to look into Wilmington College.
 Settled in the rural Wilmington, Ohio, it is the best school for college students who want to focus on their research with no disturbances of a major urban center.